 Taking part is a fantastic way to contribute to the world of community music while raising your group’s profile with potential audiences and members and learning from enthusiasts from different artistic backgrounds.

 With so much going on it can be difficult to fit things into your schedule.
-To help you plan ahead and think about what best suits you we have provided a list of some of the main projects, the dates of their next occurrence and the approximate time they take place each year.
+To help you plan ahead and think about what best suits you we have provided a list of some of the main projects.

 There are opportunities to create your own event as part of a national festival or movement, work with children and young people, collaborate with other groups, recruit helpers and volunteers to your cause or simply take part in an already existing event.
 Whatever you decide to do, we’ve got all the information you need to help make your performance a success!